 - everyone uses the same pen, which cannot be rubbed out.

-- nothing has been pinned or stapled to the Will or remove any staples e.g. in order to photocopy the Will.
+- nothing has been pinned or stapled to the Will or any staples are removed e.g. in order to photocopy the Will.

 - In England and Wales, anyone over the age of 18 can witness a Will as long as they or their spouse or partner do not benefit from the Will, either directly or indirectly.
 For example, your witnesses could be friends, neighbours or work colleagues;